Church Universal and Triumphant: Demographics

 During the 1990s, following the group's failed apocalyptic predictions, membership of the Church declined heavily.
 Whitsel also noted that the Church gained a "modest international following" outside the US.

-One author has estimated that the membership peaked at about 10,000 active participants, but declined following a series of crises and controversies in the early to mid-1990s.

 In 2001, Barrett noted that the Church had around 120 groups in the United States, an additional 120 groups in around 40 countries, and individual members in a further 20 countries.
 Barrett further noted that there were probably thousands of people who had read Prophet's books and accepted many of her teachings without joining the Church.

 Having visited the Royal Teton Ranch in 1992, the scholar of religion James R. Lewis thought the CUT members he encountered were "balanced, well-integrated individuals", with their children being "exceptionally bright and open".
 He noted that many members had been financially "quite well-off" and that this was reflected in the houses they built on the Royal Teton Ranch.

 Reception

 Whitsel noted that the CUT was "one of the most prominent" new religions to appear in the United States during the 1960s and early 1970s.
 Lewis thought that they represented "one of the most intrinsically interesting religious communities to come into being" during the 20th century.
 The Church faced opposition from the anti-cult movement, especially the Cult Awareness Network.
 In one case, a deprogrammer kidnapped a Church member in Belgium.

 Along with many other new religious movements, Church Universal and Triumphant has been described as a cult, especially in the late 1980s and early 1990s.
 Articles and letters critical of the church were published in the local newspapers the Livingston Enterprise and the Bozeman Daily Chronicle.
 Several of the letters were written by former church members who raised lawsuits against the church.
 In 1986, the church was accused of using sleep deprivation to control its members.

 During its history, the Church has attracted both scholarly and media attention.
 In July 1993, a group of academics including Lewis and Melton were permitted to visit the Royal Teton Ranch and study the community, in a trip financed by the Association of World Academics for Religious Education (AWARE).
 An edited volume containing contributions from these scholars was subsequently published in 1994.
 Writing in Skeptic magazine, Stephen A. Kent and Theresa Krebs criticised this publication, claiming that it was "as much an apology as a social scientific product."
 Kent and Krebs made this criticism as part of what they saw as a "questionable relationship" between certain social scientists and specific new religions, including the CUT but also the Church of Scientology and The Family.
 The political scientist Bradley C. Whitsel subsequently devoted his doctoral research to the group, undertaking interviews with members between 1993 and 2000.